-In 2018, the University was awarded Cycling Scotland's Cycle Friendly Employer award status for 3 of its facilities: PNDC, AFRC and the Estates Service Directorate Building (181 St. James Rd) to encourage and facilitate cycling as a way for staff to commute to and from work.
+In late 2017, the University applied for Cycling Scotland's Cycle Friendly Employer award for 4 of its facilities: PNDC, AFRC, Ross Priory and the Estates Service Directorate Building (181 St. James Rd) to encourage and facilitate cycling as a way for staff to commute to and from work.
 Ross Priory has secured improved cycle parking facilities.
 PNDC have improved their changing facilities, and AFRC have re-organised their allocation of lockers to staff.
 Estates Services is increasing the amount of bike parking available within their building.